-Spanish for Heritage Speakers IB Grades 7 or 8 | full year 0.5 high school credit for successful completion
+Spanish for Heritage Speakers IB Grades 7 or 8 | full year 1 high school credit for successful completion of both IA and IB

 Prerequisites: Successful completion of Spanish for Heritage Speakers IA or oral proficiency in spoken Spanish and basic proficiency in reading and writing Spanish.
 Proficiency to be determined by a placement test.